VitaminD665/VitaminD665/README.md

-- 👋 Hi, I’m John Samis or Vitamin.
+- 👋 Hi, I’m John Samis.
 - 👀 I’m interested in learning about software, hardware, and manufacturing processes in regard to computers.
-- 🌱 I’m currently studying Computer Systems Engineering at Carleton University.
+- 🌱 I’m currently studying Engineering Physics at Carleton University.
-- 💞️ I’m looking to collaborate on projects and learn in a team environment.
+- 💞️ I’m looking to contribute to new and innovative technology in optical and embedded networks.
 - 📫 You can reach me at jsamis311@gmail.com

 <!---